vgmtrans/vgmtrans/README.md

 VGMTrans is a cross-platform desktop application that converts sequenced video game music into standard formats.

-* Converts various formats into MIDI, SoundFont2, and DLS
+* Convert various formats into MIDI, SoundFont2, and DLS.
-* Built-in playback for previewing conversion
+* Preview conversion with built-in audio playback.
-* Interactive hex viewer for inspecting music data
+* Inspect data with an interactive hex view.

 ## Download
-We have builds for macOS, Windows & Linux.
+We have builds for macOS, Windows, and Linux.

 * [Official releases](https://github.com/vgmtrans/vgmtrans/releases)
 * [Bleeding edge versions](https://nightly.link/vgmtrans/vgmtrans/workflows/build/master)